deckhouse/virtualization/docs/USER_GUIDE.md

 You can change the number of cores of a running machine without rebooting it, if the change is applicable through live migration.
 Within the current CPU topology, you can both add and remove cores.

 The feature is disabled by default.
-To enable it, an administrator adds `HotplugCPUWithLiveMigration` to the [`.spec.settings.featureGates`](admin_guide.html#module-parameters) parameter of the module:
+To enable it, an administrator adds `HotplugCPUWithLiveMigration` to the [`.spec.settings.featureGates`](admin_guide.html#module-parameters) parameter:

 ```yaml
 kind: ModuleConfig